den01-python-programming/exercise-3-13-on-the-list/README.md

 # Exercise 3.13 On the list

-In the exercise template there is a program that reads inputs from the user until an empty string is entered.
+Write a program that asks the user for input and adds it to a list.
+The program stops reading when the user enters an empty string.
 Add the following functionality to it: after reading the inputs one more string is requested from the user.
 The program then tell whether that string was found in the list or not.

 ```plaintext
 **Tom**